liqd/adhocracy3/docs/source/api/websockets.rst

     (Rationale for modify: a pool is probably rendered as a table of contents, and if the title of an object changes, the table of contents must be re-rendered.)

+  * If anything that lies below the pool (children, grandchildren etc.) has been added, removed, or modified:

+        { "event": "changed_descendant", "resource": "RESOURCE_PATH" }

+    This event is sent only once per transaction and pool, even if multiple of its descendants have been modified.
+It tells the frontend that any *queries* previously sent to the pool should now be considered outdated, as query results can refer to grandchildren and other resources that lie below the pool, but aren't its direct children.

 * If resource is an Item (e.g. a Proposal):